braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/content_cards.md

 ## Customization

-You can use these additional methods to build a custom Content Cards Feed within your app by using these methods that are available on the [plugin public interface][7]:
+You can use these additional methods to build a custom Content Cards Feed within your app by using the following methods available on the [plugin public interface][7]:

 | Method                                         | Description                                                                                            |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------ |